juanluisbaptiste/docker-otrs/README.md

 ### Enabling debug mode ###

 If you are having issues starting up the containers you can set `OTRS_DEBUG=yes` to print a more verbose container startup output.
+It will also install some tools to aid with troubleshooting like _telnet_ and _dig_.